 Robert C. Casad Comparative Law Lecture

 The Casad lecture series is named in honor of Professor Emeritus Robert C. Casad, who has been on the faculty at the KU School of Law since 1959 and is internationally known for his scholarship in comparative civil procedure.
-In 1997 he retired from classroom teaching but continues to conduct research and publish books and articles.
+He retired from classroom teaching in 1997 but continues to conduct research and publish books and articles.

 Past Casad lecture speakers and topics include: